damien-jomedia/Front_End_Best_Practice/dev/sass.md

 The module folder should contains styles that apply to specific components, modules, pages, etc. Basically anything that doesn't fit in the Base or Layout categories.

 ## Selectors

+### Formatting

+- Selectors should be written in kebab-case *(e.g. some-element-class)*.
+- When using multiple selectors in a rule declaration, give each selector its own line.
+- Put a space before the opening brace { in rule declarations.
+- Put closing braces } of rule declarations on a new line.
+- Put blank lines between rule declarations

 ### **Avoid**: ID selectors